 I love using coconut milk in cooking, particularly in desserts or sweet snacks.
 It’s the perfect plant-based way to add creaminess to this pudding, plus it adds a subtle coconut flavour that pairs nicely with the cocoa powder in this recipe.

-This vegan chocolate chia pudding recipe calls for just four simple ingredients: cocoa powder, coconut milk (or almond milk if you prefer), date paste, and chia seeds.
+This vegan chia pudding recipe calls for just four simple ingredients: cocoa powder, coconut milk (or almond milk if you prefer), date paste, and chia seeds.

 This chia pudding takes just a couple of minutes to throw together so it’s perfect for a busy weekday breakfast or after school snack. you could even pack this in a tupperware and send it to school with the kids or take it to work as a healthy snack.

-I find this chocolate chia pudding is even better the day after you make it, as it has a chance to thicken even more and gets a perfectly “pudding-y” consistency.
+I find this pudding is even better the day after you make it, as it has a chance to thicken even more and gets a perfectly “pudding-y” consistency.
 But as long as you give it at least 6 hours to thicken in the fridge, you’re good to go.

 Chia seeds have a remarkable ability to absorb and thicken liquids, plus they add a delightful texture reminiscent of tapioca.
-Chia seeds are a good source of fibre, calcium, iron, omega-3 fatty acids, and antioxidants so this chocolate chia pudding is a truly healthy way to get your chocolate fix.
+Chia seeds are a good source of fibre, calcium, iron, omega-3 fatty acids, and antioxidants so this chocolate chia seed pudding is a truly healthy way to get your chocolate fix.

-Chocolate Chia Pudding Recipe
+Chocolate Chia Seed Pudding

-1 cup coconut milk or almond milk
+- 1 cup coconut milk or almond milk

-1/2 cup date paste (see my date paste recipe for instructions)
+- 1/2 cup date paste (see my date paste recipe for instructions)

-2 tablespoons cocoa powder
+- 2 tablespoons cocoa powder

-2 tablespoons chia seeds
+- 2 tablespoons chia seeds

-Stir the cocoa powder into the coconut milk or almond milk and mix until dissolved.
-Add the date paste and chia seeds and mix thoroughly.
-Chill for at least 6 hours or overnight.
-Makes approximately 1 1/2 cups of chocolate chia pudding.
+- Stir the cocoa powder into the coconut milk or almond milk and mix until dissolved.